-Building the modern outdoor sofa didn’t actually take much time.
+Building the modern outdoor sofa and the modern outdoor L couch didn’t actually take much time.
 In fact, it probably took longer to add the finishing touches.
 This post goes into a little detail about how I finished it:

 - the exterior finish/stain I chose